Does Texas allow cash-out refinancing?

 While the steps involved can vary from one Texas lender to the next, here’s what you can often expect when applying for a cash-out refinance in Texas.

-Check your credit score before applying for any loans.
+The first step when applying for a cash-out refinance in Texas is checking your credit score.
 There are free and low-cost services available online.
 If you haven’t done so in the last 12 months, you can also request a free copy from the three major credit reporting agencies.

-Depending on the lender, you may be required to pay for a home appraisal to confirm the property’s value, which could cost you a few hundred dollars.
+Next, your lender will order a home appraisal to confirm your property’s value, which could cost you a few hundred dollars.
 Don’t forget to let your lender and the home appraiser know about any repairs or improvements you’ve made to the house since you bought it.

 3. Lock in your lowest interest rate

-You might prefer to lock in the mortgage rate quote as soon as possible.
-This protects you during the closing process, which could take up to 45 days to finish.
-However, if interest rates drop during that time, you may end up paying a higher rate than necessary.
+Unless rates are moving down, you might prefer to lock in the mortgage rate as soon as possible.
+This protects you during the Texas cash-out refinance closing process, which could take up to 45 days.
 Additionally, some lenders may charge a fee for locking in your interest rate.

 4. Review and sign Texas’ 12-day disclosure letter